hugo-toha/toha/README.md

 hugo server -w
 ```

-Don't panic if the generated site does not look like what have you seen in the demo.
-Now, you have to provide some data in `data` folder of your site.
+When you first run your site, it will start with the default parameters.
+It should look similar to the [example site](https://toha.netlify.app) except it will not have any sections in the homepage.
+Those sections are added via some data files.

-Follow the posts giving step by step instructions for configuring your data folder from [here](https://toha.netlify.app/posts/configuration/home-section/).
+You can configure your site by following the step by step guides from [here](https://toha.netlify.app/posts/configuration/).

-You can also follow the sample format given in `themes/toha/exampleSite/data` directory.

 ## Shortcodes